I wanted to share with everybody how I use this amazing tool on my day to day on the terminal.

 Explanation:

-Now to customize fzf
+Now to customize fzf‘s behavior:

 export FZF_DEFAULT_OPTS="--border-label-pos=1 \